MALL-Machine-Learning-in-Live-Sciences/VIBES-docs/docs/index.md

 - PRJNA302078: Vaginal bacterial communities of 65 Chinese women (Beijing) over 3 time points: pretreatment, one week after treatment and one month after treatment with metronidazole (201 16S raw samples on repo.), between the ages of 18 and 53.
 [Publication](https://doi.org/10.1038/srep26674)

+Moreover, we used PRJNA302078 to explore the relationship between our stratification methodology and the response to metronidazole antibiotic.